How Jelly Roll Morton, Sidney Bechet, and Louis Armstrong Composed, Improvised, and Renovated Early Jazz Music

 He began playing piano in the brothels and saloons of Storyville as a teenager.
-Morton described the area to archivist Alan Lomax in a 1939 interview as follow:
+Morton described the area to archivist Alan Lomax in a 1939 interview as follows:

 Music was pouring into the streets from every house.
 Women were standing in the doorway, singing or chanting some kind of blues—some very happy, some very sad, some with the desire to end it all by poison, some planning a big outing, a dance, or some other kind of enjoyment (Collier 97).

-His grandmother kicked him out of the house because of his new job in Storyville.
+His grandmother kicked him out of the house for his new job in Storyville.
 Her opinion was that “a musician was nothing but a bum and a scalawag” (Collier 99).

 Morton moved around extensively and became a con man, an opportunist, and a pimp that, incidentally, also worked as a pianist.

 Music eventually won out, and Morton settled in Chicago about 1923.
 There he gained an audience for his jazz music, began publishing his compositions, and started making records.

 Morton’s output was primarily comprised of piano solos, band arrangements, and vocal accompaniments.
 His recording outfit was known as Jelly Roll Morton and his Red Hot Peppers (Collier 99).